Jate Lobell

-Jate Lobell (1984 – 2015) was an American Standardbred pacer who was inducted into the United States Harness Racing Hall of Fame in 2004.
+Jate Lobell (1984 – 2015) was an American standardbred pacer who was inducted into the United States Harness Racing Hall of Fame in 2004.

 Origin and early years

 Jate Lobell's breeder was Lana Lobell Farms in New Jersey, United States.

 Foaled in 1984, he was sired by No Nukes (by Oil Burner) out of J. R. Amy (by Blaze Pick), with ancestry tracing to the famed Dan Patch.
 The tight, muscular colt was named after Jate Connor, the son of Lana Lobell Farms manager J. T. Connor.

 He was owned by Joe M. McCluskey, a bowling alley proprietor from Battle Creek, Michigan.
 The No Nukes colt was purchased by McCluskey at the annual Harrisburg horse sale in October 1985.
 McCluskey used winnings from his racing mare Annie's Surprise to buy the yearling at Garden State Park.

-Racing record

 Jate Lobell was broken by Frank O'Mara in Florida in December 1985 and then sent to Judy and Henry Lunsford in Harrodsburg for early training.